slbailey/Retrovue-playout/docs/domain/PlayoutEngineDomain.md

 **Thread Safety Guarantees**:

-1. **Producer thread** (decode):
+1. **Producer thread** (decode - both slots):

+   - Live slot producer: Decodes frames and makes them available via pull API (e.g., `nextFrame()`)
+   - Preview slot producer: Decodes frames in **shadow mode** (frames available but not pulled by router)
+   - Both producers run decode threads, but only live producer's frames are pulled by FrameRouter
+   - Producers do NOT write to buffer directly - they expose pull-based API
-   - Exclusively pushes to FrameRingBuffer
+   - FrameRouter pulls from active producer and writes to FrameRingBuffer
-   - Never blocks on buffer full (drops frame and increments counter)
+   - FrameRouter never blocks on buffer full (drops frame and increments counter)
+   - Preview producer caches first decoded frame and aligns PTS
    - Atomically updates decode metrics
+   - Producer switch is atomic (FrameRouter switches which producer it pulls from)

 2. **Consumer thread** (renderer):